m-kupiec/compendium-javascript/README.md

 > 📖 [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar#keywords)

-Varaible name may contain:
+Variable name may contain:
-- letters (non-latin are not recommended)
+- letters (non-Latin are not recommended)
-- digits (except on the first position)
+- digits (except in the first position)
 - select symbols ('$', '_')

 Variable name must not be a keyword